With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

 This meal reheats very well.
 Store any leftovers in the refrigerator for 2-3 days in an airtight container.
 Meal planning has never been so easy!

-In case you’re looking for some other easy dinner recipe ideas like this simple lemon chicken dinner, here are a few of my favorites —
+In case you’re looking for some other easy home recipes like this simple baked rosemary chicken and potatoes dinner, here are a few of our favorites —

 - An easy instant pot bean soup